k98kurz/tapescript/docs.md

 ## OP_TAPROOT - 91 - x5B

-Reads 32 bytes from the tape as the root; gets a copy of the top stack item (using stack.peek); if the item has length 32, it is an ed25519 public key, otherwise it is a signature; if it was a public key, then it is executing the committed script; if it is a signature, then it is executing the key-spend path.
-For key-spend, pull the sigflags from cache b'trsf' or 'taproot_sigflags', but replace with 0x00 if it does not disallow exclusion of at least one sigfield (i.e. has at least one null bit), then run `OP_CHECK_SIG`.
-For committed script execution, get the script and public key from the stack, concatenate, sha256, clamp to the ed25519 scalar field, derive a point, and add the point to the public key; if the result was the root, then put the script back on the stack and `OP_EVAL`, otherwise remove the script and put 0x00 (False) onto the stack. https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-January/015614.html
+Reads 1 byte from the tape as allowable sigflags; pops the top item of the stack as the root; gets a copy of the next stack item (using stack.peek); if the item has length 32, it is an ed25519 public key, otherwise it is a signature; if it was a public key, then it is executing the committed script; if it is a signature, then it is executing the key-spend path.
+For committed script execution, get the public key and script from the stack, concatenate the pubkey||sha256(script), sha256, clamp to the ed25519 scalar field, derive a point, and add the point to the public key; if the result was the root, then put the script back on the stack and `OP_EVAL`, otherwise remove the script and put 0x00 (False) onto the stack.
+For key-spend, run `OP_CHECK_SIG` using the allowable sigflags. https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-January/015614.html

 Aliases: